Bringing your new puppy home is one of the most exciting things.

 I’ve used clicker training for about 40 years to help with potty training, and I’ve also used bells on the door for many years.
 My dogs can let me know they need to go out, if I’m in the office on the computer.

-This was the first time I’ve incorporated the bells at such an early age … and it helped the house training immensely.
+This was the first time I’ve incorporated the bells at such an early age … and it helped the potty training immensely.